-The Project Narrative comprises the research plan for the project.
+The Project Narrative describes the framework and plan for the proposed DOE IP RENEW effort.
 It should contain enough background material in the Introduction, including a brief review of the relevant literature and any prior research in this area, to demonstrate sufficient knowledge of the state of the science.
-A major part of the narrative should be devoted to a description and justification of the proposed project, including details of the methods to be used.
-It should also include a timeline for the major activities of the proposed project, and should indicate which project personnel will be responsible for which activities.
-There should be no ambiguity about which personnel will perform particular parts of the project, and the time at which these activities will take place.
+The majority of the narrative should be devoted to a description and justification of the proposed framework and research, including details of the collaborating partners.
+It should also include a timeline for the major activities of the proposed effort and should indicate which personnel and institutions will be responsible for which activities.
+There should be no ambiguity about which personnel/institutions will perform particular parts of the proposed activities, and the time at which these activities will take place.